TheOwlSenpai/hangultrainer/README.md

 ### Usage

-1. Open `index.jsp` in a web browser.
+1. Access the app at `http://localhost:{your_servlet_port}/HangulServlet?length_slider={length}&difficulty={difficulty}`.

-2. Configure the settings using the provided controls.
+2. Configure the settings using the provided controls for length and difficulty.

+3. Choose your preferred theme with the button Dark/Light

-3. Click the "Generate Word" button to generate a random Hangul word.
+4. Click the "Generate Word" button to generate a random Hangul word.

-4. Enter the Romanized word in the input field and click "Check" to verify your answer.
+5. Enter the Romanized translation in the input field and click "Check" to verify your answer.
+A pop-up will tell if the input is correct or incorrect.

 ## Logs